-Visitors to The Piedmont, Coast and Mountain regions of North Carolina will find new accommodations, driving routes and things to see and do on vacation.
+Visitors to The Piedmont, Coast and Mountain regions of North Carolina will find plenty of accommodations, driving routes and things to see and do on vacation.

 North Carolina hotels

 Carolina Hotel at Pinehurst was built more than a century ago.
-The resort has an updated restaurant and guest rooms and a new Presidential Suite, following an $8 million makeover.
+The resort updated its restaurant, guest rooms and Presidential Suite with an $8 million makeover.

-In Greensboro, North Carolina, the new 147-room Proximity Hotel is LEED (Leadership in Energy and Environmental Design)-certified.
-It is the first hotel in North America to use an Otis Gen2 elevator, which decreases energy use by feeding the unit's energy back into the electrical grid of the hotel.
+In Greensboro, North Carolina, the 147-room Proximity Hotel is LEED (Leadership in Energy and Environmental Design)-certified.
+It was the first hotel in North America to use an Otis Gen2 elevator, which decreases energy use by feeding the unit's energy back into the electrical grid of the hotel.

-First Flight Retreat, the first new oceanfront condo in nearly two decades, offers weekly and nightly accommodations in the Outer Banks.
-The condominiums have new, top-quality finishes and furniture.
+First Flight Retreat, an oceanfront condo, offers weekly and nightly accommodations in the Outer Banks.
+The condominiums have top-quality finishes and furniture.

-The 400-room Marriott City Center opened in Raleigh, North Carolina, this year.
-Located next to the new Raleigh Convention Center, the four-star hotel has 20,000 square feet of meeting space.
+The 400-room Marriott City Center is located next to the Raleigh Convention Center.
+The four-star North Carolina hotel has 20,000 square feet of meeting space.

-A Ritz-Carlton hotel, an Aloft (the boutique W Hotel brand) and an all-suite Hotel Sierra will open in Charlotte Center City, in 2009 and 2010.
+A Ritz-Carlton hotel, an Aloft (the boutique W Hotel brand) and an all-suite Hotel Sierra are located in Charlotte Center City.

 North Carolina driving tours